edillmann/AS3935-Arduino-Library/README.md

 See his page for detais.
 This modification changes SPI to I2C communication.

+This is modified to use interrupt for calibration

+setTune can be used to bypass calibration

 Tested with Arduino 1.0.3 on Arduino Pro Mini.

 Short function reference: